VincentMeilinger/VincentMeilinger/README.md

 And who knows, if this ingenious application turns you into a seasoned home chef, consider contributing to it 😏!

 ___

-If you instead prefer to look at some rather disheartening stats, please enjoy mine:

 <div align="center">

 [![Vincent's GitHub stats](https://github-readme-stats.vercel.app/api?username=VincentMeilinger&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)